 Targets and strategy

-With a strategic framework, concrete focus areas, a purpose-driven company culture and deep-rooted core values, we can offer affordable, good and sustainable food, make a difference and create value for our stakeholders.
+With a strategic framework, concrete focus areas, a purpose-driven company culture and deep-rooted core values, Axfood offers affordable, good and sustainable food and creates a greater quality of life for everyone.

 Axfood’s vision is to be the leader in affordable, good and sustainable food.
-This vision permeates everything that is done in the Axfood family and serves as a compass for activities and decisions.
+This is how we create a greater quality of life for everyone, which is our purpose.
+This permeates all of the Group’s operations and serves as a compass for activities and decisions.

-To actualise this vision, we develop and operate a family of different concepts working in collaboration and are pursuing a strategy of growthpromoting and efficiency-enhancing priorities.
+Axfood’s operations are conducted and developed based on a strategy of growth-promoting and efficiency-enhancing focus areas.
 To promote growth, the focus is on developing and offering an attractively priced assortment.
-Apart from growing sales at existing stores, key initiatives include continued expansion through the e-commerce roll-out and establishment of new formats and more stores.
-We are striving to increase efficiency in the organisation through a more data-driven work approach and continuous development of logistics solutions of the future.
-To stay at the forefront, we need to continue building a culture that enables the industry’s best employees to be attracted and developed.
+Apart from growing sales at existing stores, key initiatives include continued expansion through more stores, roll-out of e-commerce and the establishment of new formats centrally.
+The Group is made more efficient through a more data-driven work approach and continued development of the logistics solutions of the future.
+To stay at the forefront, initiatives and activities to strengthen the culture and engagement are prioritised to attract and develop the industry’s best employees.